FastheDeveloper/ExpensifyAss/README.md

 1. Open the terminal in the project directory and run `yarn` to install all dependencies

-2. Start the development server by running `yarn start`

-3. Run `yarn storybook:ios` to open the Story on ios or `yarn storybook:android` to open the story on android
+2. Run `yarn storybook:ios` to open the Story on ios or `yarn storybook:android` to open the Story on android

-4. Scan QR code in terminal with physical device to open on your phone
+3. Scan QR code in terminal with physical device to open on your phone

 ## Development Process